Node.js import.meta: URLs, Caching & Module State

 export const value = 42;

-console.log('b sees x:', x);The ESM loader first parses both files (phase 1).
-It discovers the full dependency graph and identifies the cycle.
-Then it instantiates both modules (phase 2), allocating binding slots and wiring imports to exports. x in b.mjs's scope links to the x export slot of a.mjs. value in a.mjs's scope links to the value export slot of b.mjs.
+console.log('b sees x:', x);The ESM loader first parses both files.
+It discovers the dependency graph and identifies the cycle.
+It then instantiates both modules, allocating binding slots and wiring imports to exports.
+The x binding in b.mjs points to the x export slot of a.mjs; the value binding in a.mjs points to the value export slot of b.mjs.

-ReferenceError: Cannot access 'value' before initializationThe key difference from CJS: CJS gives you an object - possibly half-populated, but an actual value you can hold.
-ESM gives you a binding that may or may not be initialized.
-There's no "partial exports" concept.
-Either the binding has been assigned a value by the exporting module's code, or it's TDZ.
-Binary.
+ReferenceError: Cannot access 'x' before initializationThat is the key difference from CommonJS.
+CommonJS gives you an object, possibly half-populated, but still an actual value you can hold.
+ESM gives you a binding that may or may not have been initialized.
+There is no partial exports object.
+Either the exporting module's code has assigned the binding a value, or the binding is still in the temporal dead zone.

 // c.mjs